about material research l3c

 Material Research, L3C is a Partnership of researchers established in the State of Maine in 2019.
 A L3C is a “low profit” form of LLC, meaning our work and profits are dedicated to charitable and educational purposes.
 In addition to providing affordable contract research, we will launch projects not yet covered by other organizations.

-Material Research is dedicated to the principals of transparency and public access to research and information supported and underwritten by philanthropic dollars.
+Material Research is dedicated to the principles of transparency and public access to research and information supported and underwritten by philanthropic dollars.

 Material Research is chartered as a low-profit or L3C corportation by the State of Maine.
-Its charitable and educational mission allows it to recieve program-related investments (PRIs) from foundations.
+Its charitable and educational mission allows it to receive program-related investments (PRIs) from foundations.

 Connie was the lead researcher on the recent Healthy Building Network investigation of global chlorine and PVC production.
 She's been a change-making researcher with Coop America, SeaWeb, the Internal Trade Information Service, and Greenpeace.
 Her research has sparked federal investigations for which corporations have been convicted and fined millions of dollars for environmental crimes.
 She also deciphered the coding on cans of tuna, which led to "dolphin safe" labels.
 Connie is the owner of Mohawk Valley Investigations LLC.